XenocodeRCE/Noisette-Obfuscator/README.md

 You can download compiled version of Noisette for Windows XP and above from https://github.com/XenocodeRCE/Noisette-Obfuscator/releases.
 The app is currently in its pre-release stage, so it contains bugs and error.
 Confirmed to be working on both C# and VB.NET target, as that's what the developers mostly code in.

 ## How do I test it?
-It's written : drag and drop a .NET file on it.
-It will create a %yourfile%_protected output in the same folder.
+Start **Noisette**, drag and drop a .NET file on it., and magic should happend It will create a %yourfile%_protected output in the same folder.

 ## What features does it have?
 For the moment, only a few, if you want a really strong ready-to-use Obfuscator have a look at ![NETGuard.io](http://netguard.io)